 In Singapore, our average expectation for food is relatively high.
 Many of us grew up knowing where the best-tasting hawker fares are at.
 So it is no surprise that food quality is at the top of the list.
 However, we also have to keep in mind that eventually serving great-tasting food is just a prerequisite as Singaporeans are overwhelmed with choices.
 In order for us to stand out from this, it is crucial to double down on what makes your brand different and continue innovating in that direction.
 We cannot afford to stay stagnant in Singapore.

 Q: What is your advice for new local Singaporean F&B entrepreneurs?

 You will never be able to please everyone, so it is important to know the business limitations of your brand.
 Don’t get me wrong, solve it if you can, but it often makes more business sense to concentrate on your strengths.

 Q: What are your future plans for Wafuken?

 We are looking to go Halal Certified as soon as possible.
 On top of that, we hope to be more readily available around the island in order to serve everyone quality food, cutting down the need for long-distance deliveries.

 Q: Would you recommend Smart City Kitchens to others in the restaurant industry?
 Why?

 Yes, definitely do consider Smart City Kitchens as an option.
 Whether you are an existing brand looking for expansion or you are a start-up looking to do a proof-of-concept, break away from traditional conventions and consider the merits of entering a delivery kitchen in a manner that would benefit your brand.

-Ready to expand your restaurant with CloudKitchens® delivery kitchens?
+Ready to follow in Wafuken’s footsteps and expand your restaurant with CloudKitchens® delivery kitchens?
 Fill up the form below to get in touch with us!